restify/node-restify/docs/pages/components/server.md

 A `routed` event is fired after a request has been routed by the router, but before handlers specific to that route has run.

-The sginature for the `routed` event is as follows:
+The signature for the `routed` event is as follows:

 ```js
 function(req, res, route) {}